HowToDoInJava

 Here the Human class declares two fields: name and gender.
 Both fields are of the String type.
 Every instance (or object) of the Human class will have a copy of these two fields.

-A Java method is a collection of statements that are grouped together to perform an operation.
+A Java method is a collection of statements that are grouped together to operate.
 Methods are generally used to modify the state of class fields.
-Methods also can be used to delegate the tasks by calling methods in other objects.
+Methods also can be used to delegate tasks by calling methods in other objects.

 In Java, methods may –